JCCyC/hdbdos-16k/README-16K.txt

 - HSET LSET 1 activates lowercase characters, HSET LSET 0 gets back to inverse-as-lowercase default mode (only works in CoCos with a 6847T1; resets inverse mode if active)
+- HSET F puts the CPU in fast mode (1.78 MHz) when accessing the ROM.
+This is the "conservative" fast mode, which will work even with older CoCos.
+HSET S gets back to slow mode.
 - HPOINT gives you some system information:
   - HPOINT(0) returns the CPU model (6809 or 6309)
   - HPOINT(1) is planned to return whether the 6309 is running in Native Mode.